sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ## General Skill Pool

-- Critical Slay/Parry (May Only Purchase Once)
+- Critical Slay/Parry (May only be purchased once)
-- Assassinate/Dodge (May Only Purchase Once)
+- Assassinate/Dodge (May only be purchased once)

 ---